Keyboard shortcuts

 match …

-The type of replicate c 0 is [c]i32, but since c is locally bound, the type of the entire expression is [k]i32 for some fresh k.
+The type of replicate(c, 0) is [c]i32, but since c is locally bound, the type of the entire expression is [k]i32 for some fresh k.

-Consuming expression passed as function argument
+Computed expression passed as a size argument

-The type of replicate e 0 should be [e]i32, but if e is an expression that is not valid as a size, this is not expressible.
-Therefore an unknown size k is created and the size of the expression becomes [k]i32.
+The type of replicate(e, 0) should be [e]i32, but if e is not valid as a size expression this cannot be expressed.
+An unknown size k is created and the size of the expression becomes [k]i32.

 Compound expression used as range bound